sh78/sh78.github.io/_posts/2018-06-15-a-testament-to-my-2010-macbook-pro.md

 Clone](https://bombich.com/) my main system's macOS image into as part of my regularly scheduled backups.
 Pics or it didn't happen, you say?

-![The "About this Mac" window on my 2010 MacBook Pro](/assets/images/hesap-about.jpg)
+{% include image.html alt='The About this Mac window on my 2010 MacBook Pro' src='/assets/images/hesap-about.jpg' %}

 *An aside to the meticulous folks at Bombich*: Nice touch on making Carbon Copy Cloner aware of its own inception!

-![Carbon Copy Cloner alerting the user that it paused the automated task that created it.](/assets/images/hesap-ccc-is-nice.png)
+{% include image.html alt='Carbon Copy Cloner alerting the user that it paused the automated task that created it.' src='/assets/images/hesap-ccc-is-nice.png' %}

 I like to name my computers.
 Like `hostname NAME` name them.
 I named this computer hesap back in 2012, which is Turkish for "calculation" or "bill/check".